survivejs/react-book/manuscript/04_implementing_notes.md

 # Implementing a Basic Note Application

 Given we have a nice development setup now, we can actually get some work done.
-Our goal here is to end up with a crude note taking application with basic manipulation operations.
+Our goal here is to end up with a crude note taking application.
+It will have basic manipulation operations.
 We will grow our application from scratch and get into some trouble.
 This way you will understand why architectures such as Flux are needed.

 ## Initial Data Model